sbzappa/marabot/README.md

 - `!completed <HH:MM:SS>`: Add your name to the leaderboard for the weekly race or override your time in the leaderboard with a new one.
 Also gain access to the spoiler channel.
 - `!forfeit`: Forfeit the weekly, but gain access to the spoiler channel.
 WIll add you to the leaderboard as DNF.
 - `!leaderboard [weekNumber]`: Display specified week's leaderboard.
 Without parameters, display this week's leaderboard (only if in spoiler channel).
-- `!reset`: Reset the current weekly when the week is over (only available to people with a race organizer role for security reasons).
+- `!reset [--author string][--name string][--description string]`: Reset the current weekly when the week is over and create a new race using a .json preset or .txt log file attached to this message. (only available to people with a race organizer role for security reasons).
-- `!custom`: Generate a custom race using the .json preset file attached to this message (only available to people with a race organizer role for security reasons).
+- `!custom`: Generate a custom race using the .json preset or .txt log file attached to this message (only available to people with a race organizer role for security reasons).
-- `!spoiler [rawOptions]`: Grant or Revoke spoiler roles manually (only available to people with a race organizer role for security reasons).
+- `!spoiler [--done member][--completed member][--forfeit member][--revoke member]`: Grant or Revoke spoiler roles manually (only available to people with a race organizer role for security reasons).
+- `!8ball [rawOptions]`: Ask Mara a question and bask in her wisdom!!!

 ## Running a bot instance
 ### Requirements